Turkish lira crisis turns political, threatens legal action - ExBulletin

 Turkish lira crisis turns political, threatens legal action

-Turkey’s currency crisis became increasingly political on Thursday after a senior minister urged citizens to sue economists who commented on social media about the pound’s fall.
+Turkey’s currency crisis became increasingly political on Thursday after a senior minister urged citizens to sue economists who comment on social media about the pound’s fall.

-The unusual comments by Finance Minister Nureddin Nebati on Wednesday evening followed the banking regulator’s decision to file complaints against more than 20 people – including a former central bank governor – for their Twitter posts.
+The unusual remarks by Finance Minister Nureddin Nebati on Wednesday night followed the banking regulator’s decision to press charges against more than 20 people – including a former central bank governor – for their Twitter posts.

 The besieged Turkish currency has entered a free fall that has seen it lose almost half of its value since early November until President Recep Tayyip Erdogan announced further measures to support the currency last week.